-Enabling activities directly enable other activities to make a substantial an contribution to environmental activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to the best performance.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to the best performance.

-sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable activities economic the under ΕU Taxonomy.
+are sustainable investments with an environmental objective that dο not take into account the criteria for environmentally sustainable activities economic the under ΕIJ Taxonomy.